honleungdydx/Math480-Project/README.md

 Besides our discussion about how to solve these two problems, the following shows the observable work each person did.

-Hao Chen: Wrote the Sage Worksheet and report (in pdf) for Topic 1
+Hao Chen: Did the coding, wrote the Sage Worksheet and report (in pdf) for Topic 1

 Xin Guo: Contributed 7 lines in the codes of Topic 2

-Hon Leung Lee: Wrote the Sage Worksheet and report (in pdf) for Topic 2
+Hon Leung Lee: Did most of the coding, wrote the Sage Worksheet and report (in pdf) for Topic 2

 Di Wu: Contributed 8 lines in the codes of Topic 2